 - Heeding the AHA recommendation makes you an unthinking conformist.

-To respond adequately to all of the issues with Sears’ arguments about the AHA advice would take a lot of time and effort (see the bottom of this post and this article on science based medicine for a start) but my goal here is not to offer a rebuttal to a specific video but rather to illustrate that the JP Sears is not the advocate of critical thinking that many assume from his satirical content.
+To respond adequately to all of the issues with Sears’ arguments about the AHA advice would take a whole other blog post (see the bottom of this post and this article on science based medicine) but my goal here is not to offer a rebuttal to this specific video but to illustrate that the JP Sears is not really the advocate of critical thinking that some imagine.
 He might be unusually self-aware for a life coach but that isn’t exactly a hotly contested field.

 None of the above is to argue that Sears is a bad guy or that his videos should be avoided.
 A lot of his genuine coaching videos seem to offer decent advice and his comedic videos demonstrate that he is acutely aware of a lot of the bullshit surrounding self-help and new age fads.
-However, the examples above illustrate why (as always) it is a good idea to approach content critically, especially if it panders to your biases and why advocates for science and critical thinking should be (at least be a little) wary of recommending his videos outright.
+However, the examples above illustrate why (as always) it is a good idea to approach content critically, especially when it panders to your biases.
+Advocates for science and critical thinking should thus be wary of recommending his videos outright.